 - Assign Every Developer a Certificate – It is common for companies to share certificates for the program they are working on but this actually the wrong way to go about it as far as security is concerned.
 It is always better to assign multiple certificates to make it very easy to keep track of changes made by every developer.

 - Sign Frequently – Signing code multiple times a day might be unnecessary but you are advised to sign applications at every build at the very least.

 - Leverage certificates for Quality Assurance – If you are in a development environment where you do not use a continuous code build then you can designate a production certificate where every developer is given a self-signed certificate, trusted only by the development computers.
 After the code is ready, it can be signed with a code signing certificate tailored for the production environment thus preventing any untested code from being used for production.

 - Automate Code Signing with the publisher API – In case your development process uses a continuous code creation then you can throughout make use of the same certificate.
 This way, everything in testing will be synonymous with the client’s experience.
-Keeping this in mind, you can consider publisher API for a frequent code making cycle.
+Keeping this in mind, you can consider publisher API for a frequent code-making cycle.

 - Use certificates from a top CA – Most users tend to trust brands with reputations when it comes when installing software.
-So, always go for certificates from market leading CAs rather than opting for certificates from smaller CAs.
+So, always go for certificates from market-leading CAs rather than opting for certificates from smaller CAs.

-Code signing certificate is slowly panning out to be mandatory for every software publisher particularly in a transfer environment where proof of code integrity and publisher verification are on demand.
+The code signing certificate is slowly panning out to be mandatory for every software publisher particularly in a transfer environment where proof of code integrity and publisher verification are on demand.
 Code signing certificate can be a very good foundation for any software publisher looking to gain an upper hand in the tightening market.